openpnp/openpnp/README.md

 breaking changes.
 When it's considered stable it's merged to master.
 If you are planning to do any development or integration you should probably use the develop branch.

-## Components

-There are three primary components of OpenPnP.
-They are the hardware, the firmware and the software.
-Currently the software is the primary area of development.

-Further information for each can be found in their respective directories of [hardware](hardware), [firmware](firmware), and [gui](gui).

 ## Developers

 If you'd like to be involved in the development of OpenPnP, please